 When you use faces that are looking at the reader, mimicking an eye contact, you will get more views.

 Let’s now get a little specific and talk about the difference between how men and women process images.
 I’ll even tell you why this is important.

 According to a recent eye mapping study, women process images differently than guys do.
 Here are some of those differences:

 - What women focus on depends on their hormone level.

-- Women are attracted to images where there is more than one person…in particular a guy and a girl embraces each other.
+- Women are attracted to images that have more than one person…in particular, a guy and a girl embracing each other.

 - Women are also better at responding to emotional images than men are.

 - Men will look at faces before a nude body.

 Why is this distinction important?
 Well, it goes back to knowing your audience…and giving them what they want.

 Tactic #2 – Optimize your images for search engines